Skills building and development in the workplace

 By accessing and incorporating data from more diverse sources, organizations can better understand future needs, anticipate impending skills gaps that can be addressed in advance, and adjust L&D efforts accordingly.
 And, according to the HCI report’s findings, organizations that use more sources of information to understand potential skills needs report stronger talent and business outcomes and better future readiness.

-As organizations rethink their approach to future-proofing their business with reskilling and upskilling efforts, here are two ideas to keep in mind when planning out these programs:
+As organizations rethink their approach to future-proofing their business with upskilling and reskilling efforts, here are two ideas to keep in mind when planning out these programs:

 - Use good practice from classic workforce planning.
-For companies that are already doing this formally, they should include these arrangements in their reskilling/upskilling strategy and use them to plan or direct these efforts.
+For companies that are already doing this formally, they should include these arrangements in their upskilling and reskilling strategy and use them to plan or direct these efforts.

 To ensure the success of their upskilling, reskilling and new skilling efforts, companies and their L&D leaders need to ensure they don’t forget to look beyond their four walls and examine the external forces that surround them—otherwise, excellence in internal efforts may not align with larger, external changes.

-To learn more about Cornerstone’s HCI Survey and how companies can use its findings to inform or update their existing skills development efforts, click here to download and read the full report.
+Download Cornerstone’s HCI Survey to learn more about how companies can use its findings to inform or update their existing skills development efforts.

 Share This Story :